 Series C in 2005

-Gigafin Networks Inc. provides internal security and traffic management solutions in the United States and internationally.
-It offers GigaFin FlowLine 500/500-F, an appliance that provides improved visibility into network flows with the capability of remediation and traffic management; GigaFin SlimLine Encryptor, an appliance that secures various data on a network backbone between sites and within an organization; and GigaFin Networks Administration Kit, which helps network administrators to manage various GigaFin appliances deployed across their network.
-The company also provides network analysis and remediation solutions.
-It serves service providers and academic organizations.
-The company offers its products through solution and technology partners.
-Gigafin Networks Inc. was formerly known as Mistletoe Technologies, Inc. and changed its name to Gigafin Networks Inc. in October 2007.
-The company was founded in 2002 and is based in Cupertino, California.
+GigaFin Networks Inc. specializes in internal security and traffic management solutions, catering to clients in the United States and internationally.
+The company offers a range of products, including the GigaFin FlowLine 500/500-F, which enhances visibility into network flows and provides capabilities for remediation and traffic management.
+Additionally, it provides the GigaFin SlimLine Encryptor, designed to secure data transmissions across network backbones, and the GigaFin Networks Administration Kit, which assists network administrators in managing deployed GigaFin appliances.
+GigaFin Networks also delivers network analysis and remediation solutions, primarily serving service providers and academic institutions.
+The company's products are distributed through various solution and technology partners.
+Founded in 2002 and based in Cupertino, California, GigaFin Networks was formerly known as Mistletoe Technologies, Inc., adopting its current name in October 2007.

 QSecure